Based on a document by Julie Zelenski, Cynthia Lee, and others

 Helper hours are a great place for discussion on conceptual topics or issues too complex for Piazza.
 They are also the primary resource when you need help resolving an issue within your code.
 Please be mindful that a large number of students are being supported by a relatively small staff, and we ask that you be respectful in sharing helper hours time with other students.
 You should come prepared to helper hours, having done your own legwork, and with an appropriate expectation of what the TA will do for you.
 If you're in the midst of a debugging effort, be ready to articulate what you are trying to accomplish, what you have tried/observed, what you think might be the problem, and what advice you need to move forward.
 You should not just provide a TA with your code and ask them to tell you what's wrong with it or debug it for you.
 We are happy to offer guidance and point you in the right direction with any issues you encounter, but the course staff is not responsible for finding and fixing all your bugs; that is something we want you to gain experience with.

 Click on a calendar event below to see its location.
 The schedule should be mostly the same week to week.
 When you arrive at helper hours, sign up using the QueueStatus link below (the queue will be opened at the beginning of the helper hours time slot).
 You'll need to be logged in to QueueStatus to sign up; creating a QueueStatus account is free.
 Please fill out the fields in the form when you sign up, including the location field, so we can easily find you.
 When it's your turn in the queue, we will call your name.
+Depending on demand during helper hours, we may need to close the queue before the end of a helper hours session in order to ensure we can help everyone; we may later re-open it if we are able to help more people.

 List of Recurring Helper Hours Times (in Huang Basement, Times Subject to Change)